What is an eSIM?

 Is my phone eSIM compatible?

 Not all phones are compatible with eSIM since it’s such a new technology.
-Right now, only certain Apple iPhones (including iPhone XS and newer, such as iPhone XR, any iPhone 11 or iPhone 12, and iPhone SE) and Google Pixel devices can use an eSIM with Mint Mobile.
+Right now, only certain Apple iPhones (including iPhone XS and newer, such as iPhone XR, any iPhone 11 or iPhone 12 models, iPhone SE, and iPhone 14, which is eSIM only) and Google Pixel devices can use an eSIM with Mint Mobile.
 Find out if your phone is eSIM compatible here.